felixrieseberg/npm-windows-upgrade/README.md

 Options:
 ```
 -h, --help                        Output usage information
 -V, --version                     Output the version number
 -d, --no-dns-check                Disable the internet connectivity test
+-e, --no-execution-policy-check   Disable the PowerShell execution policy test
--p, --no-prompt              Disable the initial confirmation prompt
+-p, --no-spinner                  Disable the spinner animation
 -n, --npm-path <path>             (Optional) If passed, npm will be upgraded in the specified location
 -v, --npm-version <version>       (Optional) If passed, npm will be upgraded/downgraded to the specified version
 ```

 If you have trouble with the script, consider adding parameters manually.
 A common issue is that the script fails to find npm (and therefore doesn't know where to install it) - in that case, pass the location manually.